UNStats/covid-19-response/content/statistical-programmes/interview-with-prof-samuel-annim-of-ghana-statistical-service.md

 We had to quickly develop a business continuity plan at the onset of COVID-19.
 We initially developed a work from home policy, followed by a plan document to guide the continuity of our activities.
 I will restrict my response to three main data collection exercises, so that we get a sense of how Ghana Statistical Service has coped with its day-to-day activities following the COVID-19.

-So, to start with one of our regular data collection issues, let me talk about price data collection, specifically for the Consumer Price Index (CPI).
-COVID-19 first occurred in Ghana on the 12th of March, with two cases, and increased, like in all other countries, to a point that on the 27th of March the government decided to partially lock down the country for three weeks, starting on the 30th of March until to the 20th of April.
+First, to start with one of our regular data collection issues, let me talk about the Consumer Price Index (CPI).
+COVID-19 first occurred in Ghana on the 12th of March, with two cases, and increased, like in all other countries, to a point that on the 27th of March the government decided to partially lock down the country for three weeks, from the 30th of March until to the 20th of April.
 We collect our prices in the first week of each month, so fortunately we were able to collect our prices for March even before the first COVID-19 case.
 And because we have dealt with these markets for a period of time, we have good relationships with them.
 This enabled us to deploy other methodologies, such as telephone calls, to collect the prices for the month of April.
 And for the month of May, the partial lockdown was lifted.
-So, from my point of view and to a large extent, as far as inflation or prices data collection is concerned, we have been lucky based on when the country was locked-down and the period within which we picked up our data.
+From my point of view, as far as inflation or prices data collection is concerned, we have been lucky based on when the country was locked-down and the period within which we picked up our data.
 But having said this, we still had some challenges in the sense that this is the first time that we rely mainly on the outlets of the market sellers to provide some information to us, and we were not yet prepared with the adequate interventions to ensure quality data and processes to validate the data that we are getting from them.

-So, one of the things that we think we need to really do moving forward is to diversify our approaches as far as these data collection is concerned.
-That is critical, because it opens up an opportunity to harness non-traditional data sources such as administrative data.
-Again, this experience gave us the opportunity to rethink how we sort of impute data where we have gaps in our data.
-One of the policies that we've put in place to impute data is to conduct estimation using a couple of months back price data to fill in for the recent data gaps.
+So, moving forward, it is critical to diversify our data collection approaches and harness non-traditional data sources such as administrative data.
+This experience also gave us the opportunity to rethink how we impute data gaps.
+One of our policies is to conduct estimates to fill recent data gaps using price data from a couple of months back.
 As management, however, we clearly recognize that the use of previous months data as a representative for the current month is only appropriate in an “ideal”, very long-run, “normal” situation.
-But, in the type of event where that we are facing—a shock to an economy leading to a shock in prices—, using the prices of previous months as an indicator for the current month would not pick up the effect of COVID-19.
-Nobody would contest that estimation or the use of previous-month prices is not sufficient in an era of a shock such as COVID-19.
+But, in the type of event where that we are facing—a shock to an economy leading to a shock in prices—, this approach is not sufficient pick up the effect of COVID-19.

-Another area that I want to put emphasis on is our national accounts data collection.
-Again, we need to look at this from a broader perspective, in the sense that we had challenges not only with collecting the data, but we also kept asking ourselves whether the timing of the release of GDP—which is done on a quarterly basis—would help when everybody is expecting that COVID-19 should impact output.
+A second area that I want to emphaize is our national accounts data collection.
+From a broader perspective, we had challenges not only with collecting the data, but we also kept asking ourselves whether the timing of the release of GDP—-which is done on a quarterly basis—-would help when everybody is expecting that COVID-19 should impact output.
 As most developing countries do, GDP in Ghana is published on an annual and on a quarterly basis.
-We released the last quarter of 2019 in the first quarter of the 2020 calendar year, and next week we'll be releasing the first quarter of 2020.
+We released the last quarter of 2019 in the first quarter of the 2020 calendar year, and soon we'll be releasing the first quarter of 2020.
 As management, we keep asking ourselves whether this is what the policy maker needs.
-The answer is certainly no; although we are compelled to release GDP at a time that COVID-19 had not impacted fully on the economy.
+The answer is certainly no;
+although we are compelled to release GDP at a time that COVID-19 had not impacted fully on the economy.
 So now we begin to think how to increase the frequency of our data collection and begin to think about some monthly data collection, to enable us respond to such shocks.
 So, in a way, COVID-19 is not impacting the computation of GDP, but the regularity and the relevance of the data that we are giving out.

-The last data collection that I want to talk about is the national census, that we had earmarked for 2020, so we had scheduled 28 of June—which is a couple of weeks away from now—as our census reference.
+The third and last data collection that I want to talk about is the national census, that we had earmarked for 2020, so we had scheduled 28 of June—which is a couple of weeks away from now—as our census reference.
 But in April, given that we are at the peak of COVID-19, we decided to reschedule the date.
 And packaging this information continues to be a struggle, because we are still not too sure about how COVID-19 is going to abate, so we have not been able to fix a new date for the census.
 This has led to a number of implications, including to some extent the politicization of the census activity.
 But the reason why as GSS we've been hesitant to put out a date is associated with the closure of our borders.
 As we all know, migration constitutes one of the three key factors in estimating or counting the number of people in a country; so, if we continue to have our borders closed without an indication of when they are going to reopen, we have to be careful in terms of whether we are going to estimate a value for migration or wait for the borders to open and do a proper counting of people in the country.
 The other challenge is that 2020 coincides with the elections that we have every four years.
 So, towards the end of the year we will be having our national elections, and six months ahead of the elections is when electoral activities peak.
 Because of COVID-19, all the electoral activities, such as the voter registration exercise that had been scheduled for the first half of the